 More info and free tickets via Eventbrite.

-Meanwhile, The Queen's Foundation, our main partner for Reader and ordination training, is two events:
+Meanwhile, The Queen's Foundation, our main partner for Reader and ordination training, is holding two events:

 The Inaugural Robert Beckford Lecture.